 If you can’t afford to pay your taxes right away, but you’re set on using your tax bill to net some nice rewards, there are some cards that offer a 0% APR on new purchases that can also give you some nice rewards, like the Discover it card.

 The Discover it Cashback Match card (read our review here) comes with an introductory 0% APR on purchases and balance transfers for the first 14 months.
-After the introductory period is over the APR will change to a variable 11.49% to 23.49%.
+After the introductory period is over the APR will change to 13.49% - 24.49% Variable on purchases & balance transfers.
 When you use the Discover it card to pay your taxes, you will receive 1% cash back.
 Additionally, Discover will match all cash back earned for the first 12 months.
 That means, sticking with the $5,000 tax bill, the overall cost would be $5,093.50.
 Including the cash back match, you would earn $100 in cash back, making your overall profit $6.50.
 While this isn’t a lot of money, you were also given up to 14 months to pay off your bill without accruing interest, which may be an even bigger reward for some people.